 The magnificent mile is fun to walk, with its many street performers, shops and delicious food.
 We’re not really into brand name shopping but we did stop in the multi-story H&M and Dylan’s Candy Bar, where we stocked up on a few pounds of sugar to carry with us on our adventure.

 We walked around even more, hitting up State Street (from Frank Sinatra’s song) and practically taking our own architecture tour without the guide.
 Tulips were in bloom and it seemed that every building wanted in on the action.
 Tulips were everywhere, which was alright with us.

 This day was perfect for sightseeing and food.
 We ate our fill and were ready to sleep.
-Unfortunately, driving 12 hours meant we had to wake up really early the next morning to be back for that 9-5 crap.
-And so we could pick up Luna.
+Unfortunately, driving 12 hours meant we had to wake up really early the next morning to be back for that 9-5 life.
+And so we could pick up our dog, Luna.

 Other Things to Do in Chicago

 No trip is the same.
 So here are 10 other awesome things to do in Chicago!
 Hopefully we get to do these the next time we go.
 Almost all of these are doable with a CityPASS or Chicago Explorer Pass so be sure to check those out!